Roblox/creator-docs/content/en-us/education/build-it-play-it-island-of-move/designing-poses.md

 ## Improving and Exporting

 With the keyframes created, take time to make the animation more satisfying by adding or fine-tuning frames.
-Below are some optional ways to imrpove animations.
+Below are some optional ways to improve animations.

 ### Adding More Poses